peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Parameters:</b>

- * <i>exponentSmall</i>: A 32-bit signed integer.
+ * <i>exponentSmall</i>: The exponent to raise this object's value to.

  * <i>ctx</i>: An arithmetic context to control precision, rounding, and exponent range of the result.
 If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+Can be null, in which case the precision is unlimited and rounding isn't needed.

 <b>Returns:</b>